-hypothetical, and therefore, they are encouraged to treat each vignette as if it were payoffrelevant.
+Anonymity of the real person.
+Out of all the vignettes faced by respondents, only one choice can determine the earnings of the real person.
+Respondents are not told which decision is hypothetical, and therefore, they are encouraged to treat each vignette as if it were payoff-relevant.
 The equal consideration of vignettes, however, would be threatened if respondents could identify the real person.
 In this case, the treatment would have no bite for vignettes that do not involve the real person (Andre, forthcoming).

 To address this concern, we asked respondents to identify the real person at the end of the preference module.
 To facilitate this task, we allowed respondents to look up all previous vignettes.
 Furthermore, we strongly incentivized the identification of the real person by paying out \$5 for a correct answer.
 Despite these incentives, only about 5% of respondents guessed correctly (Appendix Figure B3).
 This number is close to the number that would be obtained if all respondents were to guess by chance.
-This result suggests that we successfully preserved the anonymity of the real person and supports the assumption that respondents considered all decisions equally likely to be payoff-relevant.
+This result suggests that we successfully preserved the anonymity of the real person and supports the assumption that respondents considered all choices equally likely to be payoff-relevant.